 Compression socks also help with the leg pain and swollen ankles that comes along with sitting at a desk or in the driver’s seat all day.

-Pressure stockings are not just for “old folks” with health struggles like diabetes; they’re for healthy working people in the prime of their life, too.
-But in order to experience all the benefits of a good pair of compression socks, you’ll need accurate measurements.
+Compression stockings are not just for “old folks” with health struggles like diabetes; they’re for healthy working people in the prime of their life, too.
+But in order to experience all the benefits of a good pair of these kind of socks, you’ll need accurate measurements.

 Getting Ready to Measure

-Measuring for compression socks begins like any other process: you must gather the equipment needed to do the job.
+Measuring for pressure socks begins like any other process: you must gather the equipment needed to do the job.

 Choose a Measuring Tape

-Care must be taken not to stretch the sewing tape, however.
+Care must be taken not to stretch the sewing tape.
 Checking the sewing tape against a ruler, yardstick or a second measuring tape will ensure that what is measured is accurate.

 Remove Unnecessary Garments